October 2, 2019

 Confidence will remain solid simply because the economy continues to crank out 160 thousand jobs per month.
 Steady growth in jobs means continuing growth in income.
 At 3.7% the unemployment rate is essentially at a 50-year low so almost everyone who wants a job has one.

 Driven by the steady jobs gains, real disposable consumer income (what is left after taxes and inflation) is rising at a solid 3.0% pace.

 Meanwhile, consumers have paid down tons of debt and are now in a position to spend.
 At the same time, mortgage rates have fallen 1.3% to 3.6% in the past couple of months.
-For all of these reasons we look for 2.7% GDP growth in 2019 after a 2.5% increase in 2018.
+For all of these reasons we look for 2.5% GDP growth in 2019 after a 2.5% increase in 2018, and for continued growth of 2.4% in 2020.
 Thus, the consumer is in good shape to continue to spend at a brisk pace in 2019.